agentreno/jenkins-aws/README.md

 project, `cd terraform-jenkins-aws` and `terraform init`.

 If you don't already have an EC2 key pair, create one, you'll be asked for the name of it when you run terraform.
+Ensure you have ssh-agent running and the key pair shows up in `ssh-add -L`.

 From the `terraform-jenkins-aws` directory, to build the project, run a plan and check the actions that will be performed.
 Then run an apply: